armanimichael/learn-go/README.md

 ## Running the Code Snippets

-Every snippet works individually, unless stated othervise.
+Every snippet works individually, unless stated otherwise.
 You can run one by using the `go run snippet-name.go` command.

 ## Currently Available Snippets